 - Unforeseen interruption of work.

-Hours of overtime working are hours that exceed the normal working hours, not including break time.
+Hours of overtime work are hours that exceed the normal working hours, not including break time.
 For overtime work, an employer must pay at least 1.5 times the hourly basic rate of pay.
 Thus, the formula can be seen as:

 [Overtime payment = 1.5 x Hourly basic rate of pay x Number of hours of overtime working]